PedroRibeiro91/Python-in-general/README.md

 # Python-in-general
-In this repository you will find some python projects of all sorts
+In this repository you will find python projects of all sorts